-Evidence comprises all facts of importance for rendering a decision.
+The evidence shall include all facts of importance for issuing a decision.

 It is not necessary to prove the facts that the party has acknowledged before the court in the course of proceedings, but the court may also order the presentation of evidence for these facts if it deems that, in acknowledging them, the party is seeking to assert a claim which it is not permitted to assert (third paragraph of Article 3 of the ZPP).